galaxy-iuc/parsec/docs/commands/datasets.rst

                               saved as file_path/%s, where %s is the dataset name.
                               If this argument is False, file_path is assumed to contain the full file path including the filename.
-      --wait_for_completion   If this argument is True, this method call will block until the dataset is ready.
-If the dataset state becomes invalid, a DatasetStateException will be
-                              thrown.
+                              [default: True]
+      --wait_for_completion   This parameter is deprecated and ignored, it will be removed in BioBlend 0.12.  [default: True]
-      --maxwait FLOAT         Time (in seconds) to wait for dataset to complete.
-If the dataset state is not complete within this time, a DatasetTimeoutException will be thrown.
+      --maxwait FLOAT         Total time (in seconds) to wait for the dataset state to become terminal.
+If the dataset state is not terminal within this time, a
+                              ``DatasetTimeoutException`` will be thrown.  [default:
+                              12000]
       -h, --help              Show this message and exit.